AJIC Call for Submissions: 2017 Thematic Section on Cybersecurity

 Submissions: Submit to Dr Kiru Pillay: email@example.com

-Cyber security policy, legislation and regulation: Cyber security policies. legislation and regulation create an enabling environment for the formulation of cyber security strategies at both organisational and national levels.
-Models for effective regulation, monitoring of compliance, and monotoring of conformance are essential ingredients of cyber security and how it impacts national and regional economies.
+Cybersecurity policy, legislation and regulation: Cybersecurity policies. legislation and regulation create an enabling environment for the formulation of cyber security strategies at both organisational and national levels.
+Models for effective regulation, monitoring of compliance, and monitoring of conformance are essential ingredients of cybersecurity and how it impacts national and regional economies.

 Big data, automation, analytics, artificial intelligence: Along with the concepts of big data, automation and artificial intelligence are the aligned issues of security, privacy and assurance.
 These emerging technologies, by their very nature, contain huge amounts of personal identifiable information (PII), as well as corporate data.
 Consequently, breaches to corporate information may lead to reputational damage, legal repercussions, and economic loss.
 This focus area includes secure big data analytic models and algorithms, security and risk assessments, secure distributed programming models, security best practices, secure data storage and audit logs, privacy-preserving models and architectures, granular access control architectures, secure cloud computing models, etc.